Donna N. Williams

 Donna N. Williams, reappointed to the Board of Regents in 2011, is a vice president and program manager for Parsons Government Services, a subsidiary of the Parsons Corporation, a global engineering and construction leader in facilities, advanced technology, and management processes.
 She holds a bachelor of science in mechanical engineering from Prairie View A&M University and has 30+ years of program and project management, business development, and engineering design and construction experience in both government and private sectors.

 She is responsible for managing the southwest region of a nationwide, multi-year contract with the Federal Aviation Administration (FAA) potentially in excess of $1.3 billion.
-The contract covers a wide range of equipment and structures for the National Airspace System and involves upgrade of equipment and systems for air traffic control towers, runway landing and navigational systems.
+The contract covers a wide range of equipment and structures for the National Airspace System and involves upgrade of facilities, equipment and systems for air traffic control towers, runway landing and navigational systems.